-It’s been a busy summer so far, starting with the installation of our first air conditioner and a short stay at our summer house.
-Followed by getting our guest home ready for many dinner and house guests.
-Including Hubby’s niece from New York.
-As you can imagine, with all our family so far away, this was a special treat!
+It’s been a busy summer so far.
+We started by installing our first-ever air conditioner and a short trip to our summer house.
+Next, we got our guest home ready for many dinner and house guests.
+This included Hubby’s niece and family from New York.
+As you can imagine, with all of our family living so far away, having them here was a special treat!

-Then of course, there were all the daily tasks and the normal responsibilities that come with once again pastoring a church.
+Of course, there were also all the daily household tasks and the responsibilities that come with pastoring a church once again.
 Life is surprising sometimes.

-It’s also been a particularly hot summer, which also made time for relaxation and reflection.
-The latter, according to my husband, is always dangerous.
+It’s also been a particularly hot summer, which also created occasions for relaxation and reflection.
+According to my husband, when I do the latter, it’s always dangerous.
 You never know what I might come up with!

 My life has been an affair of bright stars and interruptions and I know now surely that it can never escape from these fluctuations.
 It is a hybrid life, torn in opposite directions.